yugabyte/cdcsdk-server/README.md

 ### Networking

-A CDCSDK Server requires access to open ports in Yugabytedb.
-Therefore it has to run in the same VPC (or peered VPC) as the Yugabytedb.
-The server also requires access to sinks in the case of Kafka or HTTP REST Endpoint and the appropriate credentials for writing to AWS S3.
+The CDCSDK server requires access to open ports in YugabyteDB.
+Therefore it has to run in the same VPC (or peered VPC) as the YugabyteDB database.
+The server also requires access to sinks in the case of Kafka or an HTTP REST Endpoint and the appropriate credentials for writing to AWS S3.

-### Healthchecks
+### Health checks

 CDCSDK Server exposes a simple health check REST API.
 Currently the health check only ensures that the server is up and running.